Istio: Multi-Cluster Federation and hybrid cloud

 - Maturity: The Federation project is relatively new and is not very mature.
 Not all resources are available and many are still alpha.

 Federations of Kubernetes Clusters can include clusters running on different cloud providers (e.g. Google Cloud, AWS), and on-premises (e.g. on OpenStack).
 Kubefed is the recommended way to deploy federated clusters.

 Thereafter, your API resources can span different clusters and cloud providers.

 Kubernetes Federation is currently considered alpha for many of its features, and there is no clear path to evolve the API to GA.
 I would not recommend using Kubernetes Federation for your production systems.
 Ingresses typically don’t work even when you are using a simple federation of k8s cluster from one public provider.
 Managing more ingresses with Hybrid cloud could be an awful pain.

-Federation uses Public DNS and IP adresses with external LoadBalancer for cross-cluster service discovery, which is usually a quite expensive option.
+Federation uses Public DNS and IP addresses with external LoadBalancer for cross-cluster service discovery, which is usually a quite expensive option.
 I didn’t find out how to make it work on a private network as one cluster does not see the other cluster’s k8s services, but pods only.
-Moreover Kubernetes Federation's project development seems rather stale.
+Moreover, Kubernetes Federation's project development seems rather stale.
 143 stars on Github?
 Seriously?

 Multi-cluster federation with Istio

 Do you want the same features as Kubernetes Federation with a more stable and mature solution?
 Check out Istio’s multi-cluster support.